vws-java/Barcode-Lib4J/README.md

 - [OpenPDF v1.3.30+](https://github.com/LibrePDF/OpenPDF) (A tiny version of the JAR ist included in the [release](https://github.com/Barcode-Lib4J/Barcode-Lib4J/releases))

 ## Credits
 2D barcodes are provided by some slightly modified classes from the [ZXing](https://github.com/zxing/zxing) project.
-A factory class has been added to it to support above functions as well as GS1 versions of QR Code and DataMatrix.
+A factory class has been added to it to support above features as well as GS1 versions of QR Code and DataMatrix.